ministryofjustice/cloud-platform/architecture-decision-record/cp30/ADR-002-argocd-gitops-fleet-management.md

 ### Negative
 - IAM Identity Center required (creates dependency on Identity Center being operational)
 - Single-namespace constraint for Argo CD CRs (deviation from candidate baseline multi-namespace pattern)
-- Per-Application pricing (predictable but adds cost at scale)
+- Per-Application pricing, across two hubs (predictable but adds cost at scale)
-- Single Argo CD instance means a misconfigured AppProject could theoretically cross environment boundaries (mitigated by Terraform-managed definitions and PR review)
+- Two hubs to operate and upgrade instead of one (marginal, since the Capability is AWS-managed)
-- Cannot run separate Argo CD instances for live vs. non-live on the same hub cluster (EKS hard limit)
+- Within a tier, a misconfigured AppProject could still cross BU boundaries (mitigated by Terraform-managed definitions and PR review); it cannot cross the live/non-live boundary because that is enforced by separate hubs

 ### Neutral
 - Platform and Workloads AppProject separation still achievable within single namespace
 - ApplicationSets for fleet-level automation supported natively
-- Escalation path to two hub clusters documented if security assessment requires stronger isolation
+- Live and non-live are structurally isolated by running one hub per tier (the two-hub model)

 ---

 ## PoC Validation Approach (Updated — Iteration 3, 3 July 2026)

-The ArgoCD hub-and-spoke model will be validated using:
+The ArgoCD hub-and-spoke model was validated using an ephemeral hub/spoke pair before the permanent per-tier hubs (`cloud-platform-nonlive`, `cloud-platform-live`) were provisioned:
 - **Hub cluster:** Development cluster in the `cloud-platform-development` account
 - **Spoke cluster:** `container-platform-octo-nonlive` cluster